Want to know how to quit HP Instant Ink?

 - HP requires you check three boxes acknowledging the following:

-- Your Instant Ink cartridges will no longer work at the end of the billing cycle.
+➜ Your Instant Ink cartridge will no long work at the end of the billing cycle.

 - Hp will ask you to take a brief survey explaining why you are cancelling your iInstant Ink subscription.
 Choose a reason and click "Continue Cancellation."